Neljamin/visualization_stuff/README.md

  - An integration with PaperJs and ThreeJs and raster and image and display it in 3D
  - Work more with css vars and toy around with getting the whole application to dance
  - Add more tests
+ - Make the app look a lot nicer...